Shapes

 The best, and first, way to defend your organisation against a phishing attack is to ensure that your anti-virus, anti-spyware, and any anti-malware applications are maintained and up-to-date at all times, we offer a cyber security service where we monitor and eliminate potential cyber-attacks before they do any harm.

-Educating all your employees, from the senior leadership team to the most junior employee, is crucial.
-After all, it takes a human being to read the email and click on the link for the malware to be installed.
-There is a growing trend of hackers researching their targets and targeting those with financial authority so it is important that those in your organisation who have banking credentials, etc. are particularly aware of the possibility of receiving phishing emails.
+Educating all employees, from the senior leadership team to the junior employees, is crucial.
+After all, it takes one human being to read the email and click on the link for the malware to be installed.
+Hackers are researching their targets and targeting them based on their findings, meaning targeted individuals are no longer limited to just those with high authority.

 Monitor it